-AR 211 Drawing II SP 3 s.h.
+AR 211 Drawing II

 An exploration of drawing using a wider variety of media, with emphasis on creative personal expression.
 Topics include the development of expressive composition, content and technique, drawing from both non-observed and observed subjects.
 Prerequisite: AR 210 or permission of instructor.
 Hours of class per week: 4.
 General Education: A.